Nordland: Wildlife

-Just off the coast, the islands of Røst have the largest colonies of seabirds in Norway.
+Just off the coast, the islands of Røst Municipality have the largest colonies of seabirds in Norway.
 Røst offers a range of habitats and serves as a stop-over point for many birds that are migrating even further north.
 The municipality is home to one of the largest bird cliffs in the North Atlantic, where birdwatchers can find puffin, shag, kittiwake, and cormorant colonies.

 Lovund also has a well-known colony of puffins.

 Otters are very common along the coast and fjords, as are harbour porpoises, grey seals and harbour seals.
 The largest fish in the sea is the basking shark, which used to be hunted.
 The most frequent birds along the coast, common in all areas including the fjords, are gulls, Eurasian oystercatcher and Arctic terns, and the grey heron has also become common.
-The Eurasian eagle-owl has a stronghold along the Helgeland coast, whilst predatory birds like golden eagle, gyrfalcon and peregrine falcon nest in some inaccessible areas.
+The Eurasian eagle-owl has a stronghold along the Helgeland coast, whilst predatory birds like golden eagle, gyrfalcon, and peregrine falcon nest in some inaccessible areas.
 Orcas are common along the coast and in the Vestfjord area (even in the fjords) in winter, and the world's largest predator, the sperm whale, hunts for prey in the deep waters west of Andøya.
 Tysfjord and Folda fjord is home to the world's northernmost lobster population.

-Spruce forest expansion have been blocked by Saltfjell and Kjølen mountains, thus spruce forest naturally grows only in Helgeland, but are commonly planted in the whole county for economic reasons, sparking some debate.
+Spruce forest expansion has been blocked by Saltfjell and Kjølen mountains, thus spruce forest naturally grows only in Helgeland, but are commonly planted in the whole county for economic reasons, sparking some debate.
 Sitka spruce is also commonly planted in Nordland, particularly in coastal areas.
-The coastal areas belong to the Scandinavian coastal conifer forests ecoregion; some small areas have been classified as rainforest using botanical criteria as well as precipitation data.
+The coastal areas belong to the Scandinavian coastal conifer forests ecoregion; some small areas have been classified as rainforests using botanical criteria as well as precipitation data.
 Inland areas up to the conifer treeline belong to the Scandinavian and Russian taiga ecoregion, while the highlands and mountains belong to the Scandinavian Montane Birch forest and grasslands ecoregion.